 I also spent a lot of time thinking about the past year, which was a tough one for me since I hurt my back about six months ago.

 For years I’ve done Zumba or other aerobic workouts first thing in the morning, but my doctor recommended I stop.

 I went from feeling fit and strong to stiff and tired most of the time.
 Add chronic insomnia from the pain and you get the picture.

 One of my main resolutions is to try yoga in order to rebuild my strength and flexibility in 2017.
 And to be patient with my progress instead of trying to hurry myself along, as I’m often tempted to do!

 There’s something about snowy days like this that bring a sense of calm with them, especially when you have nowhere to go!
 I’m grateful for the do-nothing weekend I had to start the new year with.
 Do you have a place in your home that feels like a retreat for you?
-We built this sunroom in 2010 and I’d live in here 24-7 if it had a kitchen and a bed! 🙂
+We built this sunroom in 2010 and I could happily live in here if it had a kitchen! 🙂